yerasuu/UsefulThings/Rust-Rocket-FrontEnd-With-HandleBars.md

 use rocket_contrib::templates::Template;

 // the get function of the macro refer the route this function will work,
-//you nned to insert this inside the routes macro of the main function too.
+//you need to insert this inside the routes macro of the main function too.
 #[get("/")]
 fn index() -> Template {
     let context: HashMap<&str, &str> = [("name", "Jonathan")]